 In Mark Tredinnick’s wonderful book “The Little Red Writing Book” he explains how to meet this challenge.
 His book provides much needed creative energy and inspiration.

 He advises: “You’d want your reader to hear the bird cries – sweet crescent honeyeater, harsh yellow wattlebird, distant yellowtail.
 You’d want them to smell the eucalypts and the leatherwoods; to catch a vivid crimson glimpse of the waratah; to feel this waft of cold air; to sense, without seeing or hearing it, the cold, deep glacial water of the lake, hidden beyond the tea-trees; to guess at the whole long natural history that makes and goes on making the place they walk through.”

 Such wonderful writing makes one anxious of not measuring-up, but no, I won’t go there.
 I’ll celebrate what I can do and keep on keeping on.

 Mark states “when you write you talk on paper.
 When it’s good, you sing”.

-Allan Cunningham's Time Line is going to "sing", I promise, but . . . no quite yet.
+Allan Cunningham’s Time Line Journal is going to “sing”, I promise, but . . . not quite yet.